-Issued By: Vice President for Student Affairs and Dean of Students
+Issued By: Vice President of Student Affairs and Dean of Students

 Approved By: President's Staff